 On the other hand, crowdsourcing has proven to be valuable for source-finding and fact-checking for many journalistic organizations, including Talking Points Memo (TMC member).
 As another example, OffTheBus on the Huffington Post used 227 contributors to find out everything they could about Superdelegates in the Presidential election.
 After news broke that Hilary Clinton’s New Hampshire campaign office had been taken hostage, OffTheBus found a nearby member in its database and sent him to the home of Fox News’s alleged hostage taker, only to discover he was not involved.”
 New efforts such as Help Me Investigateare creating broader platforms for any journalist to use crowdsourcing in investigative journalism.

 New “pro-am” strategies to co-create content have begun to take root, in which people work together across traditional professional-amateur lines.
 For example, Jay Rosen, a New York University journalism professor, started NewAssignment.Net in 2006 to link professional journalists and amateur contributors.
 Some organizations have found pro-am projects to be expensive to manage, risky and journalistically uneven.To solve these problems, publications are designing simpler ways to collaborate with users.
-For example, The Nationcollect questions from readers to “Ask the President” during a press conference.
+For example, The Nation, The Washington Times and the Personal Democracy Forum collect questions from readers to “Ask the President” during a press conference.

 “Citizen journalism” trains non-professionals in new technology and journalism to do the reporting themselves, and often does not involve professional journalists at all.
 Critics have said that this form of reporting often abandons “objectivity” and also has uneven quality.
 Citizen journalism has shown promise for hyper-local sites, including small towns that may no longer be able to support a traditional newspaper.